Sejoslaw/JavaDotNet/README.md

 5) Using
-	First thing which You must do when writing Java program is to load JavaDotNet.NET.dll library.
-Either by using full path to file or by copying file into "C:/Windows/Microsoft.NET/Framework/v4.0.30319" and
+	First thing which You must do when writing Java program is to load JavaDotNet.Bridge.dll library.
+Either by using full path to file or by copying DLL files ("JavaDotNet.Bridge.dll" and "JDN.NET.dll")
+	into "C:/Windows/Microsoft.NET/Framework/v4.0.30319" and
-	loading it by name "JavaDotNet.NET".
+	loading it by name "JavaDotNet.Bridge".

 Author: Krzysztof Dobrzynski - k.dobrzynski94@gmail.com - https://github.com/Sejoslaw